Most incompatible measurements and sum-of-squares optimisation: Conclusion

 The central question opened by this work is simple: can the general hierarchy be tight?
 It is already true in many edge cases identified by previous works and this one, namely, when $k=2$ (pairs), $n=2$ (dichotomic), or $d=2$ (qubit).
 The most natural candidates for testing this in general would be complete sets of MUBs, starting in dimension $d=3$, which could be numerically tractable.
 Whether the answer is positive or negative, improving on the bounds that we set in this work will certainly contribute to making the contrast between systems of increasing dimensions more easily observable in applications where incompatibility plays a role.

-\acknowledgments We thank Armin Tavakoli for suggesting to study Pauli strings, which was the starting point of this work, Gabriel Cobucci for sharing related notes, Mateus Araújo for helping out using Moment at an early stage of the numerical experiments, and Máté Farkas for useful discussions.
+\acknowledgments We thank Armin Tavakoli for suggesting to study Pauli strings, which was the starting point of this work, Gabriel Cobucci for sharing related notes, Mateus Araújo for helping out using Moment at an early stage of the numerical experiments, Andreas Bluhm for pointing out relevant references, and Nicola d'Alessandro and Máté Farkas for useful discussions.
 Research reported in this paper was supported through the Research Campus Modal funded by the German Federal Ministry of Education and Research (fund numbers 05M14ZAM, 05M20ZBM), and partly funded within the QuantERA II Programme that has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No 101017733 (VERIqTAS).